graphql/graphql-wg/rfcs/MatchesDirective.md

 **Example**

-A client application may wish to render a fixed number of possible media items:
+A client application may wish to display a fixed number of media items:

 ```graphql
 query GetMedia {